expo/expo/docs/versions/v21.0.0/guides/configuration.md

       An array that contains Associated Domains for the standalone app.

-   - `splash` *Experimental*
+   - `splash`

-      Configuration for loading and splash screen for standalone iOS apps.
+      *Experimental*: Configuration for loading and splash screen for standalone iOS apps.

        - `backgroundColor`